hypnoSpira/GolfHero/doc/pre-presentation/Rundown.md

       2. In-game text chat
       3. Simple easy to setup multiplayer

-3.Talk about process
+3. Talk about process
     - Talk about GitHub
     - Discord (pinned messages, different text channels, voice chat)
     - Standards and conventions???? (what?)

  4. Software Architecture
     - Technologies (Unity and C#)
     - How was the software built?